-For example, imagine that I suggest that we take a lunch break to go to McDonald’s.
+For example, imagine that I suggest that we take a lunch break and you go to McDonald’s.
 Going to McDonald’s is my plan.
 You suggest that we should go to Burger King (BK) instead of going to McDonald’s.
 You say it is better to go to BK than McDonald’s because BK has chicken fries.

 If you demonstrate that it is better to go to BK because BK has chicken fries you have made it through the first hoop – you have proven that the counterplan is better than the plan.
 What you have not proven, however, is that it wouldn’t be wise to go to both.
 As the original advocate of going to McDonald’s, I’ll suggest a permutation – combining the affirmative plan with all or part of the counterplan – to go to McDonald’s and BK.
-This captures the benefit of going to BK – to get the chicken fries – while still maintaining that we should go to McDonald’s.
-The permutation proves that going to BK isn’t a reason not to go to McDonald’s – or that the counterplan isn’t a reason to not support the affirmative’s plan.
+This captures the benefit of going to BK – to get the curly fries – while still establishing that we should go to McDonald’s.
+The permutation proves that going to BK isn’t a reason not to go to McDonald’s – or that the counterplan isn’t a reason not to support the affirmative’s plan.

 You can prove that we need to do the counterplan instead of the plan in a couple of different ways.
-First, you could prove that it is net-beneficial to only support the counterplan.
+First, you could prove that it is net-beneficial to just do the counterplan.
 This can be accomplished by proving that McDonald’s is bad and the overall benefits of going to BK outweigh the problems cause by going to McDonald’s.
 Second, you could prove that doing them both will result in some disadvantage that demonstrates that it is unwise to try to do them together.

 To prove that it is net-beneficial just to do the counterplan, you could, for example, argue that the McDonald’s I suggest going to is in a bad neighborhood and eating at McDonald’s therefore will increase the risk that you will be robbed or shot.
 Going to BK – even if you can’t get a great McDonald’s salad there – will still be net-beneficial because the threat to your personal safety outweighs the benefits of eating a salad at MacDonald’s.

-Proving that a counterplan is competitive – by either proving that it is net-beneficial or mutually exclusive and then net-beneficial – is a process that occurs throughout the debate and doesn’t depend on a single argument.
+Proving that a counterplan is competitive – by either proving that it is net-beneficial or mutually excusive and then net-beneficial – is a process that occurs throughout the debate and doesn’t depend on a single argument.
 When arguing that a judge should vote for a counterplan, you are arguing that overall it is a good idea compared to the plan.